urbantrout/docs/en/templating/variables/assetsourcemodel.md

 ## Properties

-AssetFolderModel objects have the following properties:
+AssetFolder Model objects have the following properties:

 ### `id`